toby-young-os/mcp-servers/README.md

-fastmcp-math-chat --server prompt            # simple math ops that return prompts fastmcp-math-chat --server data --show-json  # inspect raw JSON responses fastmcp-math-chat --server autonomous --model gpt-4.1-mini
+fastmcp-math-chat --server prompt            # simple math ops that return prompts fastmcp-math-chat --server data --show-json  # inspect raw JSON responses fastmcp-math-chat --server autonomous --model gpt-4.1-mini fastmcp-math-chat --server data --planner    # let the LLM planner call tools for you fastmcp-math-chat --server data --no-planner # fall back to manual commands
 ```

 Use `exit` to quit, `help` for guidance, and `tools` to reprint the manifest.
-The autonomous server accepts natural-language questions; the others expect commands in the form `add 2 3`, `divide 10 5`, etc.
+When a planner is available (OpenAI key loaded), the chat client automatically routes non-autonomous servers through the LLM planner so you can type natural-language requests.
+Disable that behavior with `--no-planner`.
+Without the planner, the data/prompt servers expect commands like `add 2 3` or `divide 10 5`.

 ### OpenAI Credentials